open-mmlab/mmdetection/docs/en/notes/faq.md

 - "Microsoft Visual C++ 14.0 or graeter is required" during installation on Windows.

+  This error will happen in installing pycocotools, something like `building 'pycocotools._mask' extension`.
   The reason is that there lacks corresponding C++ compilation dependencies in the environment and you need to download it at Microsoft officials [visual-cpp-build-tools](https://visualstudio.microsoft.com/zh-hans/visual-cpp-build-tools/), Select the "Use C ++ Desktop Development" option to install the minimum dependencies, and then re-install.